mpuerta004/RecommenderSystem/README.md

+You have to follow these steps to be able to launch the Micro-Volunteering Engine (MVE):
 1. `pip install poetry` (or safer, follow the instructions: https://python-poetry.org/docs/#installation)
 2. Install dependencies `cd` into the directory where the `pyproject.toml` is located then `poetry install`
 3. [UNIX] Run `cd Model`